 - Form 5310, Application for Determination for Terminating Plan (instructions), for most pension, profit-sharing or other deferred compensation plans; or

-- Form 5300, Application for Determination for Employee Benefit Plan (instructions), for a multi-employer plan covered by PBGC insurance, a plan only partially terminating, or for sponsors not certain of their status as a member of an affiliated service group.
+- Form 5300, Application for Determination for Employee Benefit Plan (instructions), for a multi-employer plan covered by PBGC insurance or a plan only partially terminating.

 IRS reviewer materials

 We use the following materials to review terminating plans.
 These materials were designed for internal IRS use.
 You might find them helpful in reviewing your own plan, but they shouldn’t be used or cited as authority for a technical position.